 Plastic bottle air-cons

 With global temperatures rising, air-con is a luxury many can’t afford to live without.
 But what happens to those who really can’t afford air-conditioning?
 It’s this precise situation, a reality for many in rural Bangladesh, which inspired Ashis Paul to develop EcoCoolers.
 It’s an amazing DIY cooling system that requires zero electricity; all it needs is empty plastic soda bottles.
 How cool is that?

 A tent that collects rainwater stores solar energy and provides convenient collapsible shelter?
 Sounds like a genius invention to us.
 Built with refugees in mind, this miracle home is also caring for the environment.
 Not only is Weaving a Home beautifully designed, but it also aims to transform the lives of refugees by providing stability and humanity.

 So what is your crazy idea?
 Share them with us or any other crazy but cool innovations you know of!

 Don’t let your conscious journey end here!
-Get a weekly dose of inspiration, knowledge, and action delivered right to your inbox, join the conscious movement here.
+Get a weekly dose of inspiration, knowledge, and action delivered right to your inbox, join the mindful movement here.